Commercial Land Mortgage Finance: Purchase, Planning and Development

 What does a UK Commercial Land Mortgage mean in real life?

-is mostly based on how well it rents or sells and the income generated.
-However, in this case, the land mortgage lender is looking instead at the planning position, how likely the development is to happen, and how likely it is that you will be able to leave.
-In the UK world of Land development finance, no lender wants to be stuck with a field that doesn’t go anywhere.
+It’s a loan that is backed by land that hasn’t been developed yet.
+The value of a normal commercial mortgage is mostly based on how well it rents or sells and the income generated.
+However, in this case, the land mortgage lender is looking instead at the planning position, how likely the development is to happen, and how likely it is that you will be able to exit the development.
+In the UK world of land development finance, no lender wants to be stuck with a field that doesn’t go anywhere.
 People always ask, “What will happen to the land next, and when?”

 Where we see this kind of funding used the most